bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="nano"></a>
 ## Step 4: Polishing with Nanopolish
-Nanopolish is used to strengthen consensus data from your assembly.It will take the assembly you have created and align it, break it into segments, and then a consensus algorithm can run through the segments to polish them.
+Nanopolish is used to strengthen consensus data from your assembly.
+It will take the assembly you have created and align it, break it into segments, and then a consensus algorithm can run through the segments to polish them.
+By polishing it means calculates a better consensus sequence for a draft genome assembly, find base modifications, and call SNPs with respect to a reference genome.

-The original purpose of nanopolish was to improve the consensus accuracy of an assembly of Oxford Nanopore Technology sequencing reads.

 **Running Nanopolish**